wgosrich/interview-summary-tool/README.md

 5. Open a pull request.

 ## License
-MIT License – see `LICENSE.md` for details.
+MIT License – see `LICENSE` for details.

 ## Authors & Acknowledgements
 Built by Arinjay Singh & Dhruv Reddy Tekulapalli  \